szabgab/slides/perl-intro/intro.md

 ![](examples/hello_world.pl)

 * #!/usr/bin/env perl  - Path to perl interpreter
 * use v5.10;           - Minimal version number of Perl, turn on new features.
+Same as `use 5.010;`
 * use strict;          - Require variable declarations, avoid stupid mistakes.
 * use warnigs;         - Ask for warnings.
 Avoid further stupid mistakes.